Dinosaur Valley Race Guide

 Here's everything in one big chart:

-COLD FOODS: Most of the usuals at the minimum.
+Most of the usuals at a minimum.
 Cookies, candy, peanut butter and jelly sandwiches, chips, pretzels, and more.
 Energy gels are such an individual item that we will not be providing - bring your own favorite if you want to use these as fuel.

 Aid stations will not provide Advil, Aspirin, Motrin, or any other pain relievers.